sonofagl1tch/OSHardening/README.md

 ## SANS FOR518
 This directory contains a snippet of my larger OS hardening scripts for the SANS FOR518 class.
 These changes are specific to OSX bashrc additional logging configuration.
+- AdditionalOSXAppsIUse.csv
+ - CSV list of the tools i install on a fresh OSX build to make my life easier
+- OSX_BashHistory_logging.sh
+ - added additional logic to check if script is running with elevated privs or not.
+Script will now exit if it is not running with root privs.

 ## Centos 6
 - CIS_Centos6_Audit.sh